Peter Jennings: Leaving the chair

 As he did in 2000, Jennings moderated the 2004 Democratic presidential primary debate, which was held that year at Saint Anselm College in New Hampshire.
 He was noted for questioning General Wesley Clark over Clark's silence over controversial comments made by filmmaker Michael Moore, a supporter of Clark.
 Moore called then-President George W. Bush a "deserter".

 By late 2004, Brokaw had retired from his anchoring duties at NBC, ceding the reins to Brian Williams; Rather planned to step down in March 2005.
 Jennings and ABC saw an opportunity to gain viewers, and initiated a publicity blitz touting the anchor's foreign reporting experience.
 However, despite having almost always reported from the scene of any major news story, Jennings was sidelined by an upper respiratory infection in late December 2004; he was forced to anchor from the ABC News Headquarters in New York during the aftermath of the Asian tsunami, while his competitors traveled to the region.
 For Jennings, the situation was agonizing.

 In late March, viewers started noticing that Jennings's voice sounded uncharacteristically gravelly and unhealthy during evening newscasts.
 On April 1, 2005, he anchored World News Tonight for the last time; his failing health also prevented him from covering the death and funeral of Pope John Paul II.
-On April 5, 2005, Jennings informed viewers through a taped message on World News Tonight that he had been diagnosed with a final stage of lung cancer, and was starting chemotherapy treatment the following week.
+On April 5, 2005, Jennings informed viewers through a taped message on World News Tonight that he had been diagnosed with a final stage of lung cancer, he said he was a chain smoker and then he quit smoking in 1984 and then he went back to smoking the day after the September 11 attacks.
 Although he stated his intention to continue anchoring whenever possible, the message was to be his last appearance on television.

 Throughout the summer, Charles Gibson, co-host of Good Morning America, and Elizabeth Vargas, co-host of 20/20, served as temporary anchors.
 On April 29, 2005, Jennings posted a letter on ABCNews.com with an update of his status and expressing thanks to those who had offered him their good wishes and prayers.
 In June, Jennings visited the ABC News headquarters, and addressed staff members in an emotional scene in the World News Tonight newsroom; he thanked Gibson for closing each broadcast with the phrase, "for Peter Jennings and all of us at ABC News."
 During his visit, however, his colleagues noticed he was ill to the point where he could barely speak.
 He posted another short letter of thanks on July 29, 2005, his 67th birthday.